Do Go On - 536 - FedEx Flight 705

 Thanks, Fetty.

-Yeah, so welcome to stage Fettie's on tonight.
+Yeah, so welcome to stage Fettie's on.

-And Jess, have we talked about,
+And Jess, have we talked about your cocktail?

-Your cocktail, you do on a FedEx cocktail or anything like that?
+You're doing a FedEx cocktail or anything like that?

 Yeah, like I'll bring it around to you on there.